Evidence of identity

-The following documents must be presented to record a change of name:
+The following documents must be presented to change your name.

-- birth certificate issued by an Australian Registrar of Births, Deaths and Marriages (showing name at birth and the new name.
-Note, Australian-born customers must obtain your certificate from the BDM in the state you were born);
+- Birth certificate issued by an Australian Births, Deaths and Marriages office, showing name at birth and the new name.
+Note, Australian-born customers must obtain your certificate from the BDM in the state you were born

-- marriage certificate issued by an Australian Registrar of Births, Deaths and Marriages (note: you must obtain the certificate in the State in which you were married);
+- Marriage certificate issued by an Australian Births, Deaths and Marriages office.
+Nnote: you must obtain your certificate from the BDM in the State you were married)

-- change of name certificate issued by an Australian Registrar of Births, Deaths and Marriages;
+- Change of name certificate issued by an Australian Births, Deaths and Marriages office

-- an Australian Government ImmiCard (current or expired) (Evidence of Immigration Status (EIS) or Permanent Resident Evidence (PRE) or Residence Determination (RDI) or Australian Migration Status (AMS) issued by the Department of Immigration and Border Protection (DIBP) indicating the previous name on the reverse;
+- An Australian government ImmiCard (current or expired), Evidence of Immigration Status or Permanent Resident Evidence, or Residence Determination or Australian Migration Status issued by the Department of Home Affairs indicating your previous name on the reverse

-- Deed Poll certificate (previously issued by the Lands Title Registration Office);
+- Deed Poll certificate (previously issued by the South Australian Lands Title Registration Office) or interstate equivalent

 Evidence of a body corporate premises address

 The following are accepted as evidence of residential address for a body corporate premises.

 - Contract of purchase, current lease or rental document for relevant premises

 - Current vehicle registration certificate

 - Current land tax valuation notice